Pulmonary hypertension

 • Avoid high altitudes.
 High altitudes can make pulmonary hypertension worse.
 If you live at an altitude of 8,000 feet (2,438 meters) or higher, you might be told to consider moving to a lower altitude.

-• Avoid activities that can excessively lower blood pressure.
+• Avoid activities that can lower blood pressure a lot.
 These include sitting in a hot tub or sauna or taking long hot baths or showers.
-Such activities lower blood pressure and can cause fainting or even death.
+Such activities lower blood pressure and can cause fainting.
 Also, do not do activities that cause a lot of straining, such as lifting heavy objects or weights.

-• Give your health care team a list of your medicines.
+• Tell your healthcare team about the medicines you take.
 Some medicines can make pulmonary hypertension worse or affect its treatment.

 • Get regular health checkups.
-Tell your health care team about any new or worsening symptoms or medicine side effects.
-If pulmonary hypertension affects your quality of life, ask about options that could help.
+Tell your healthcare team about any new or worsening symptoms or medicine side effects.
+If pulmonary hypertension affects your quality of life, ask about treatments that could help.

 • Get recommended vaccines.
 Respiratory infections can cause serious health concerns for people with pulmonary hypertension.
-Ask your health care team about recommend vaccines to prevent common viral infections.
+Ask your healthcare team which vaccines you need to prevent common viral infections.

-• Talk to a health care professional before becoming pregnant.
-Pulmonary hypertension can cause serious complications to both mother and baby during pregnancy.
+• Talk to a healthcare professional before becoming pregnant.
+Pulmonary hypertension can cause serious complications for the pregnant person and unborn baby, also called a fetus.
 Birth control pills can increase the risk of blood clots.
-Talk to your health care team about other birth control options.
+Talk to your healthcare team about other birth control options.

 Coping and support

-Connecting with others who are going through similar situations may help you ease and manage stress.
-Ask your health care team if there are any pulmonary hypertension support groups in your area.
+You may find that talking with other people who have pulmonary hypertension brings you comfort and encouragement.
+Ask your healthcare team if there are any support groups in your area.

 Preparing for an appointment

-If you think that you might have or be at risk of pulmonary hypertension, make an appointment for a health checkup.
+If you think that you are at risk of or that you might have pulmonary hypertension, make an appointment for a health checkup.

 There's often a lot to discuss at your appointment, so it's a good idea to be prepared.
 Here's some information to help you get ready for your appointment.